Tempita Vihara: Soldara Vihara (Storied Temples)

 This could be called a unique set encountered during the research into tempita viharas.
-The Mahalloluwa and Dodantale classified and identified as tempita viharas by the Department of Archaeology (Gamini Wijesuriya) too belong to this set.
-While the literal term soldara vihara ('storied temples') is practiced within the glossary of Mawanella and Kegalle in identify these, I introduce this to the research through the same.
+The Mahalloluwa and Dodantale classified and identified as tempita viharas by the Department of Archaeology (Gamini Wijesuriya) also belong to this set.
+The literal term soldara vihara ('storied temples') is used in the architectural glossary of Mawanella and Kegalle.
+This research includes an exploration of these temples based on that classification.